sambuccid/hulipaa/users_and_roadmap.md

 ### basic frontend configuration
 It needs to be possible to configure basic style things on the front end like for example changing background and foreground colors

+### Validation of configuration
+Try to validate all the parameters provided.
+Trying to spot any errors given by a configuration issue as early as possible.

 ### spell checking on the code